TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - just take sockname from the existing connection with masterserver over http
 	- when you downloaded the server list

-- Procedure for the game server
-	- Once every 5 seconds, send statistics line to the masterserver
-		- Contains external/internal address:port info
-		- num of players and all these stats
-	- Masterserver smoothly registers the server every time it encounters this
-	- To send stats, use the socket already bound in yojimbo server, somehow extract it
-	- Responding to nat open request
-		- same as ping just different enum and has a target address attached to it
-		- send back confirmation to source packet ip if different
-	- Responding to ping requests
-		- A potential game client will ping this server
-		- We only need to send a ping back
-	- It looks like we'll never send stats on-demand; only periodically - completely on our terms
-	- so netcode only needs a ping packet
-	- has to have a constant connection with the masterserver in case that it sends information about connection request

-- Procedure for the masterserver
-	- Open port 8413 at all times
-	- Receive:
-		- list requests
-			- HTTP get
-			- has to open NAT of all the servers, for the requester to know ping
-				- only open nat for servers behind a nat
-				- send nat open request every second, marking those which managed to receive the message
-			- at this scale we don't have to worry about it, just set a timeout for refreshes, like 10 secs
-		- detailed server info only on demand through http
-		- connection requests
-			- to external ip:port
-			- yojimbo provided socket
-		- heartbeats from servers
-			- yojimbo provided socket
-			- If no messages came for a minute, delete the server from the list
-				- Mapping by the external ip
-	- Respond with:
-		- list contents
-			- to clients
-			- to website
-			- http
-		- server details
-			- http
-		- connection requests
-			- but only to the target server

-- Procedure for a potential client
-	- Downloading list of servers
-		- We'll use HTTP because the masterserver will anyway have a http server for other uses
-- Use our test windows server to check how external ip resolution works on windows
-	- though it might be screwed up too

-- log detected internal ip on startup

 - don't change map structure until we finally make demo player improvements
 	- which we need for demo replay